JuliaCon/www.juliacon.org/2022/sponsor.md

 ### Platinum Sponsorship (\$30,000)

-* Prominent mention of your organization and logo placement in JuliaCon brochures, materials and website
+* Prominent mention of your organization and logo placement in JuliaCon registration packets, brochures, materials and website
-* Prominent mention of sponsorship before, after or during opening, closing and keynote addresses
+* Prominent mention of sponsorship before, a􀀜ter or during opening, closing and keynote addresses
-* Prominent mention of sponsorship before every talk video
-* Multiple entries in the JuliaCon job listing with priority placement
-* Access to private channel in conference chat system
-* A 15 minute live video presentation, immediately after the keynote address on the single track
+* A 15 minute live video presentation, immediately a􀀜ter the keynote address on the single track
+* Exclusive placement for platinum sponsors on social media headers
+* Special Birds of a Feather or Workshop session to help reach sponsor's specific target audience
+* Priority placement on the JuliaCon jobs board.

 ### Gold Sponsorship (\$15,000)

 * Prominent mention of your organization and logo placement in JuliaCon registration packets, brochures, materials and website
-* Prominent mention of sponsorship before, after or during opening, closing and keynote addresses
+* Prominent mention of sponsorship before, a􀀜ter or during opening, closing and keynote addresses
-* Prominent mention of sponsorship before every talk video
-* One entry in the JuliaCon job listing with priority placement
-* Access to private channel in conference chat system
 * A 10 minute live video presentation, during a single track period
+* Priority placement on the JuliaCon jobs board.

 ### Silver Sponsorship (\$5,000)

 * Prominent mention of your organization and logo placement in JuliaCon registration packets, brochures, materials and website
-* Prominent mention of sponsorship before every talk video
+* Prominent mention of sponsorship before, a􀀜ter or during opening, closing and keynote addresses
-* One entry in the JuliaCon job listing
-* Access to private channel in conference chat system
 * A 5 minute pre-recorded video presentation in one of the multi-track periods
+* Priority placement on the JuliaCon jobs board.

 \vskip